Introduction

 Amplitude supports a variety of sound objects which have different properties and use cases:

-• [SwitchContainer]: The switch container mixes and play Sounds or Collections according to switch states.
+• SwitchContainer: The switch container mixes and play Sounds or Collections according to switch states.
 Sound objects registered inside a switch container for a specific switch state are played only when this switch state is active.
-Unlike Collections, switch containers always play all sound objects registered for the active switch state.
+Unlike collections, switch containers always play all sound objects registered for the active switch state at the same time.

 Game and Engine Synchronization

-• [RTPC]: RTPC stands for Real-Time Parameter Control.
-It allows you to adjust values in the Amplitude Engine (gain, priority, effect parameters, etc.) from the game at runtime.
+• RTPC: RTPC stands for Real-Time Parameter Control.
+It allows you to adjust values in Amplitude (gain, priority, effect parameters, etc.) automatically from the game at runtime.
 For example, think about a character who climbs a mountain.
-You can create an RTPC which synchronizes the player altitude (the distance from the ground) with the Amplitude Engine to slightly fade between environment sounds, from a calm river (at the ground) to strong winds (at the summit).
+You can create an RTPC which synchronizes the player altitude (the distance from the ground) with Amplitude to slightly fade between environment sounds, from a calm river (at the ground) to strong winds (at the summit).

-• [Switch]: A switch is helpful in cases where you want to let the Amplitude Engine know about one state at a time.
+• Switch: A switch is helpful in cases where you want to let Amplitude know about one state at a time.
 For example, your character is walking in a forest.
-A switch can be applied to the terrain to let the Amplitude Engine know about the surface the character is walking on, and then play the right footstep sound.
+A switch can be applied to the terrain to let Amplitude know about the surface the character is walking on, and then play the right footstep sound.

 Game Entities